Chamath21/Raj-Pharmarcy---Amigos-/README.md

 # Raj-Pharmarcy---Amigos-
-This project is undergoing for the PPA module of SLIIT ACADEMY.
+This project is undergoing for the PPA module on SLIIT ACADEMY.